Sexual Abuse and Addiction

 Sexual abuse is arguably one of the most emotionally scarring traumas that a person can suffer.
 The effects of sexual abuse can present themselves for years after the actual event.

-It has been shown that sexual abuse can both lead to and stem from addiction to and abuse of drugs and alcohol.
+It has been shown that sexual abuse can both lead to and stem from an addiction to and abuse of drugs and alcohol.
 Studies have shown that as many as two-thirds of women in addiction treatment programs have suffered from sexual abuse at some point in their lives.

-The sexual abuse may have been something that occurred at a young age or it may be something more recent, and may be anything from molestation to rape.
-Any occurrence of sexual abuse is traumatic and those who have been sexually abused should seek treatment and help for the effects.
+The sexual abuse may have been something that occurred at a young age, or it may be something more recent and may be anything from molestation to rape.
+Any occurrence of sexual abuse is traumatic, and those who have been sexually abused should seek treatment and help for the effects.

 Sexual Abuse as a Cause of Addiction

 Sexual abuse whether recent or in the distant past, often attributes to a woman’s chances of abusing drugs and alcohol.
-A study done at the Medical College of Virginia Commonwealth University in Richmond, found that women who have been sexually abused, are three times more likely to become addicted to drugs or alcohol than their counterparts who have not suffered sexual abuse.
+A study done at the Medical College of Virginia Commonwealth University in Richmond found that women who have been sexually abused, are three times more likely to become addicted to drugs or alcohol than their counterparts who have not suffered sexual abuse.

-The mental anguish of a trauma such as sexual abuse can be incredibly difficult to deal with.
-Many women who have suffered from sexual abuse don’t know where or how to get help, or may feel embarrassed or shamed by the event and be afraid to seek help.
+The mental anguish of trauma such as sexual abuse can be incredibly difficult to deal with.
+Many women who have suffered from sexual abuse don’t know where or how to get help, or may feel embarrassed or ashamed by the event and be afraid to seek help.
 In many cases, this leads the woman to self-medicate the effects of the sexual abuse with drugs and alcohol.

 In some cases, the trauma may cause severe enough symptoms to be diagnosed as Post Traumatic Stress Disorder (PTSD).
 PTSD is particularly prevalent in women.
-In addition, women are found to be less likely than men to seek help, leading to higher numbers of self medication with drugs and alcohol.
+In addition, women are found to be less likely than men to seek help, leading to higher numbers of self-medication with drugs and alcohol.